parks3131/ML_Data_stuffs/README.md

 # ML_Data_stuffs
-In this repo I am storing my Internship tasks which is assigned to me.
+In this repo I am posting my Internship tasks which is assigned to me.